hepplerj/Dissertation/ch5.dissertation.Heppler.md

 > (SVTC) Records, MSS-2007-04-06, San Jose State University Library
 > Special Collections & Archives.]

 \noindent Formed with the financial and personnel support from the Santa Clara County Occupational Health and Safety (SCCOSH) organization, SVTC's immediate goal was to pass a model toxic wastes ordinance while simultaneously becoming a key voice in the debate over chemicals in the Bay Area.^["Group fights for toxic-waste ordinance," *Peninsula Times Tribune*, November 4, 1982, Folder 2, Box 10, Santa Clara Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007--04--06, San Jose State University Library Special Collections & Archives.
 PHASE renamed itself into SCCOSH in the early 1980s.]
 Technology companies "still promoted themselves as clean industry," Smith recalled.
 "So this was shocking news to people here."^[Smith oral history, Matthews, 17.]
-As the mythos surrounding "clean" industry collapsed, Smith was determined to keep the pressure on industry.
+As the perception surrounding "clean" industry collapsed, Smith was determined to keep the pressure on industry.

 What gave Smith and others a push to organize more formally---and became SVTC's first major campaign---was a 1982 proposal by the Santa Clara